Seizures at the Fort Lauderdale Airport

 Attorneys for Seizures at the Fort Lauderdale Airport (FFL)

-Although you are not required to make a statement, many people start talking when they are detained by law enforcement officers or federal agents.
-The authorities will ask about where the money came from and the reason for the trip.
+Although you are not required to make a statement, many people start talking.
+The authorities will ask where the money came from and the reason for the trip.

 Call the federal asset forfeiture attorneys at Sammis Law Firm if your money was seized at any airport in Florida.